-- Well buffed to avoid potential cut during your EDC use with extra strong pocket clip; Tungsten side is used for glass...
+- Well buffed to avoid potential cuts during your EDC use with an extra-strong pocket clip; the Tungsten side is used for...

-- Search our brand for more of pens like CNC machined pens, gel pens, titanium pens, brass pens, carbon fiber pens,...
+- Search our brand for more pens like CNC machined pens, gel pens, titanium pens, brass pens, carbon fiber pens, fountain...

 - Ideal metal gift pens for mom, dad, brother, sister, son, daughter, boss, schoolmate, girlfriend, boyfriend, worker,...